Skip to content

 How to self-certify

-ATR follows a self-certification model: implementers run the conformance test suite locally and open a pull request against ADOPTERS.md with their integration metadata.
+ATR follows a self-certification model: conformance is demonstrated, not asserted.
+Implementers run the conformance test suite locally, then open a pull request against ADOPTERS.md with their integration metadata.
+There is no review board and no paid certification — the only price of admission to this report is passing the tests in the open.
 The minimal self-certification procedure is three steps.

 1. Run the conformance test suite locally.
 The test suite consists of YAML fixtures stored under spec/conformance/.
 Each fixture pairs a rule with its expected evaluation outcome on a fixed event.
 An implementation passes if every fixture evaluates as declared.